MahimaChavalam09/Python-Script-for-Automated-Wordlist-Generation-and-Password-Auditing/README.md

 Disclaimer: This tool should only be used on systems that you own or have explicit permission to test.
 Unauthorized use of these tools is illegal and unethical.

-Features
+Features:
-Generates custom wordlists based on specific parameters (length, character set).
+--Generates custom wordlists based on specific parameters (length, character set).

-Automates password brute-forcing for services like FTP, SSH, and others using Hydra.
+--Automates password brute-forcing for services like FTP, SSH, and others using Hydra.

-Stores audit results in a log file for review.
+--Stores audit results in a log file for review.

 Installation:
-Requirements-
 Kali Linux with:

            Crunch: Pre-installed in Kali Linux for wordlist generation.
            Hydra: Pre-installed in Kali Linux for brute-force attacks.
            Python 3.x: To run the automation script.

  Parameters

 -- min_length: Minimum length of passwords to generate.

 --max_length: Maximum length of passwords to generate.